-Regarding the appointment of reviewers, many firms select them among personnel who meet previously-defined eligibility requirements for reviewers in terms of knowledge, experience, competence, position, etc., and they are appointed by the review division or the quality control division in the consideration of the circumstances of audited companies.
+Regarding the appointment of reviewers, many firms select them among personnel who meet previouslydefined eligibility requirements for reviewers in terms of knowledge, experience, competence, position, etc., and they are appointed by the review division or the quality control division in the consideration of the circumstances of audited companies.
 At some firms, however, the audit operations department etc. make the list of candidates who are then approved by the review division, the board of directors of the firm, etc.

-The review division and others often monitor review results, etc. and time spent by reviewers.
+In large-sized and mid-tier audit firms, the review division and others often monitor the review results, etc. and the time spent by reviewers.